Market Making and Quotations

 • Customer sells at the bid, buys at the ask: always the worse side.

-• National Best Bid and Offer (NBBO) = highest bid, lowest ask across all market centers; Regulation National Market System (Reg NMS) routes orders there and prevents trade-throughs.
+• National Best Bid and Offer (NBBO) = highest bid, lowest ask across all market centers; Regulation National Market System (Reg NMS) prevents trade-throughs.

-• Backing away (refusing to honor a firm quote) is a violation inconsistent with just and equitable principles of trade.
+• Backing away (refusing to honor a firm quote) violates just and equitable principles of trade.

-• During a trading halt everything stops: no trades, no quotes, no bid/offer-wanted indications.
+• During a trading halt everything stops except activity the Limit Up-Limit Down plan permits: no trades, no quotes, no bid/offer-wanted indications.

-• Order tickets need two time stamps: receipt AND execution.
-Short-sale indicator is required.
+• Order tickets need two time stamps: receipt and execution.

 • Best execution applies to all customer orders; payment for order flow (PFOF) never excuses a worse price.